 DAAD PhD Scholarships

 In the past, the Graduate School Practices of Literature (GSPoL) at the University of Münster invited international students in literary studies to apply for one of two PhD scholarships each year.
 The three-year scholarships were part of the Graduate School Scholarship Programme (GSSP) funded by the German Academic Exchange Service / Deutschen Akademischen Austauschdienst (DAAD).
-Whether the programme continues will be decided in summer 2020.
+Whether the programme continues will be decided in fall 2020.

 Graduate schools and structured doctoral training have been widely adopted by institutions across Europe to enhance students’ networking skills, interdisciplinary collaboration, and employability in or outside academia.
 High-quality standards regarding the selection and hosting of doctoral students, as well as an international research environment, create an ideal setting particularly for international candidates.
 At GSPoL, students benefit from interdisciplinary supervision and exchange and have the opportunity to prepare for careers in academic and non-academic contexts.

 Areas of study: English/American Studies, Arabic/Islamic Studies, Baltic Studies, Book Studies, German Studies, Comparative Studies, Latin Philology/Studies, (Neo-)Medieval Latin Studies, Dutch Studies, Scandinavian Studies, Romance Studies (Main Areas: French, Spanish and Italian Literature), Sinology, Slavonic Studies

 The program revolves around three main subject areas:

 (relationship between literature, culture and society; social theories; cultural theories; cultural turn and/in literary studies)